rtCamp/login-with-google/README.md

 3. Upload the directory to `wp-content/plugins` directory.
 4. Activate the plugin from WordPress dashboard.

+## Browser support
+[These browsers are supported](https://developers.google.com/identity/gsi/web/guides/supported-browsers).
+Note, for example, that One Tap Login is not supported in Safari.

 ## Usage Instructions

 1. You will need to register a new application at https://console.cloud.google.com/apis/dashboard